A CHECKLIST OF BLOGGING TOPICS FOR BEGINNERS ENABLED ME TO START MY BLOG

 Jorden Roper’s post, How to Stop being too Chickenshit to Start Freelance Writing also jolted me into action.

 So, the first thing I needed to do was to recode my brain from CAN’T to CAN DO and MUST DO.

 The flood of free online blogging tips for beginners confuses the new blogger.

 Tombs of step by step blogging information put me into permanent study mode.
-I read, bookmarked and made notes
+I read, bookmarked and made notes.

-and started the process of learning about how to start a blog again every day.
+I repeated the process of learning about how to start a blog again every day.

 For a while, I blog – jogged on the spot.

 Jocelyn Kate of jocscelynkate.com in a Facebook post described it as a state of ‘ Paralysis Analysis ’.
 Her advice: